carolinamedina26/Election_Analysis/README.md

 # Election Audit Summary
 The election audit script was written with the intention for repurposing for future elections since its language is easy to read and the only requirement is a csv  file with the key components  ` place, votes and candidate.`
+For Example, if this code was used for a presidential elections a new variable should be implemented to reflect the each state, follow conditional if conditional to verify "how many counties most be won to win the state".